Craniosynostosis: Pansynostosis/kleeblattschädel

 The treatment of pansynostosis comprises the expansion of the anterior cranial vault, as well as the posterior cranial vault.
 Whilst this may be accomplished in one procedure it is generally performed in two stages.

 Complications

 The most common complications of uncorrected craniosynostosis include increased intracranial pressure, asymmetry of the face, and malocclusion.
 Asymmetry of the orbits often leads to strabismus.

 Epidemiology

 It is estimated that craniosynostosis affects 1 in 1,800 to 3,000 live births worldwide. three out of every four cases affect males.
-Sagittal synostosis is the most common phenotype, representing 40% to 55% of nonsyndromic cases, whilst coronal synostosis represents between 20% to 25% of cases.
+Sagittal synostosis is the most common phenotype, representing 40% to 55% of nonsyndromic cases, whilst coronal synostosis represents between 20% and 25% of cases.
 Metopic synostosis is a factor in 5% to 15% of cases, and lambdoid synostosis is seen in 0% to 5% of nonsyndromic cases.

 Five to 15% of the time more than one suture is involved; this is referred to as "complex craniosynostosis" and is typically part of a syndrome.